teiid/teiid-operator/README.md

 ```bash
 make build
 ```
-When you run this command, the Operator is built and (docker) container image is created on your local machine under `{yourname}/teiid-operator:{current-version}` using `buildah` tool.
+When you run this command the Operator is built and a (docker) container image is created on your local machine under `{yourname}/teiid-operator:{current-version}` using the `buildah` tool.

 Before submitting PR, please be sure to generate, vet, format, and test your code.
 This all can be done with one command.